Erich Arndt (table tennis)

-Erich Arndt is a male former international table tennis player from Germany.
+Erich Arndt (18 May 1938 – 24 April 2026) was a German international table tennis player.

+Biography

-He won a bronze medal at the 1963 World Table Tennis Championships in the Swaythling Cup (men's team event) with Ernst Gomolla, Dieter Michalek, Eberhard Schöler and Elmar Stegmann.
+Arndt won a bronze medal at the 1963 World Table Tennis Championships in the Swaythling Cup (men's team event) with Ernst Gomolla, Dieter Michalek, Eberhard Schöler and Elmar Stegmann.

 He also won two medals at the European Table Tennis Championships.

+Arndt died on 24 April 2026, at the age of 87.